 Yearling camel wool export to France

-Based on the tripartite convention made between “Brun de Vian Tiran” (French manufacturer), Association TAKH and KTT, the finest wool combed from yearling camels in Khomyn Tal has been exported to France since 2017.
-The wool products such as laid, shawls named after “Khomyn Tal” is on market sell in France and European countries.
+Based on the tripartite contract between Brun de Vian Tiran, a French manufacturer, Association TAKH and KTT, the finest wool combed from yearling camels in Khomyn Tal has been exported to France since 2017.
+Brun de Vian Tiran initiated “Khomyn Tal” brand of yearling camel wool products such as plaids and shawls which have been highly appraised in France and European countries.